SenseLogic/LINGUI/README.md

 When the `--mirror` option is used :

-*   all constants declared before the first function are sorted in the same order as in the source language;
+*   all constants declared before the first function are sorted in the target language using the same order as in the source language;
-*   any missing constant is automatically added, using the translations provided by the `.ld` definition files.
+*   missing constants are automatically added, using the definitions provided by the matching `.ld` files.

 ### Definition picking

-When the `--pick` option is used, the constants definitions stored in the `.lt` translation files are matched with each other.
+When the `--pick` option is used, the constants definitions stored in the `.lt` translation files are matched by line number.

+Definitions are provided in named groups.

+A source group name starts with `<`, while a target group name starts with `>`.

-They are sorted by frequency, and the most used are automatically selected.
+The most used target definitions are picked.

-When several definitions have the same frequency, the first one is picked.
+When several definitions share the same high frequency, only the first one is picked.

-Definitions are provided in groups.

-Source groups start by `<`, while target groups start by `>`.

-Only target definitions will be picked.

 ```lua
 < English